megacamelus/camel-upstream-info/camel-documentation/camel-jms.md

 use your headers inside a JMS Selector (whose SQL92 syntax mandates Java identifier syntax for headers).

-A simple strategy for mapping header names is used by default.
-The strategy is to replace any dots and hyphens in the header name as shown below and to reverse the replacement when the header name is restored from a JMS message sent over the wire.
-What does this mean?
-No more losing method names to invoke on a bean component, no more losing the filename header for the File Component, and so on.

 The current header name strategy for accepting header names in Camel is as follows: